-And though Palace's promotion may have boiled down to that one fated moment, it took months of work to get the Eagles under the arch of Wembley in the first place and, when asked how it felt to have netted arguably the most significant goal of the season, Phillips was keen to laud his teammates' efforts ahead of his own.
+Though Palace's promotion may have boiled down to that one fated moment, it took months of work to get the Eagles under the arch of Wembley in the first place and, when asked how it felt to have netted one of the most significant goals of the season, Phillips was keen to laud his teammates' efforts ahead of his own.

 He said: "I take a lot of pleasure in it but ultimately it’s not just down to me.
 Yes, I scored the goal on the day but you have to think about the four or five months before I joined.
 The lads had performed week in, week out and had got Palace to the top of the league.